If you want to get more organic search traffic to your website, SEO can deliver.

-That answers a question that someone may have long before they reach the buying stage.
-If you can rank highly for that, you establish yourself as an authority and may move that person onto the next stage.
+By targeting these keywords, you can answer a question that someone may have long before they reach the buying stage.
+If you rank highly for that, you establish yourself as an authority and nurture that person through the funnel and onto the next stage.

 A good example is using forums for keyword research.
 Forums can be a true goldmine of information about your target audience.
 They can be a great tool for your advanced keyword research and can provide a ton of useful information about your audience.

 Let’s use the travel industry as an example.
 There are a TON of forums out there related to travel and planning.
 You probably use them in your own travels.
 All you need to do is visit these forums and do a bit of research.

 Straight away, it’s easy to see the questions people are asking.
 You can use that to target niches with quality content.
 Structure content around the questions people ask on such forums.

 After you’ve done this for some time, you’ll get a rush of niche keyword ideas.

 You can rinse and repeat with platforms like Google Trends, Reddit, Quora, Whirlpool or Wikipedia.
 Another way to find questions people are asking is to hop onto existing blog posts that are ranking on the topic, and look at the comments section.
 Trending social media topics can also come in handy.